The limits of Gen AI in manufacturing

 1. GPTs lack industrial expertise

 GPT models are not designed to analyze technical data like sensor readings, equipment logs, or environmental variables.
+They are poor at numerical inference on time-series and high-frequency data natively.
 Their outputs may seem plausible but could miss key insights, leading to flawed conclusions.

 3. GPTs can “hallucinate”

-GPTs are known to “hallucinate,” or generate convincing but incorrect information.
+GPTs are known to “hallucinate,” or generate convincing but incorrect information, particularly when provided with a lack of context or when being asked to provide information it is not equipped to do – such as process large amounts of numerical data.
 In industrial settings, this could result in incorrect diagnostics, inaccurate reports, or misleading operational suggestions, which could have severe consequences, such as equipment failure or safety risks.

 The goal of this article is to provide healthy skepticism about AI in the form of GPT in your manufacturing software.
-There are some benefits that it can add to an already powerful tool, such as:
+In manufacturing operations, there are some benefits that generative AI can add to an already powerful tool, such as:

 When choosing an AI software, do your research.
 Ask questions.
 If the tool you are evaluating has recently added AI, ask if it was a GPT or something more deeply embedded into the core function of the platform.